The Week That Was

 Convergence (high signal): Eschatological frameworks from three mutually hostile traditions (American Christian nationalism, Shia Twelverism, Catholic universalism) all treat this conflict as historically decisive.
 Actors who disagree on theology, politics, and desired outcomes agreeing that “this is the moment” predicts that de-escalation will be harder than secular models expect.

-Divergence (testable next week): Dugin predicts the US stays mired in the Gulf (quagmire serves Russian interests).
-Technate predicts the US exits fast after establishing precedent (hemispheric consolidation requires diverting attention).
-The $20 billion uranium deal framework is the test: if the US pushes for rapid closure on any terms, Technate is winning.
-If the US imposes conditions that structurally prevent quick resolution (permanent dismantlement, full inspection regime), Dugin’s quagmire prediction gains credibility.
-Watch the weekend Islamabad talks for signal.
+The $20 billion uranium deal framework is a partial test: if the US pushes for rapid closure on any terms, Technocracy is winning.
+If the US imposes conditions that structurally prevent quick resolution (permanent dismantlement, full inspection regime), Russia’s quagmire prediction gains credibility.
+Watch the weekend Islamabad talks for a signal.

 4. THE ACCOUNTABILITY LEDGER